-Kelsea Ballerini to host CMT Music Awards from home
+Kelsea Ballerini to co-host CMT Music Awards from home

 “It has been set it up in a way where I can safely still co-host the Awards and perform on the show tonight,” Ballerini said in a statement.
 “This is not what we had planned for, but I am ready to make lemonade out of these lemons.”

-In addition, the leading nominee for the night, Kane Brown, has been tapped to help Mackie — who starred in Marvel’s ‘’The Falcon and the Winter Soldier” — with in-person co-hosting.
+T he leading nominee for the night, Kane Brown, has been tapped to help Mackie with in-person co-hosting.
 Brown has twice hosted the fan-voted show, including with Ballerini last year.

 “I’m honored the team at CBS and CMT asked me to step in as a co-host and I am so glad to be back again hosting for a bonus third year,” said Brown in a statement.
 “Everyone has been working hard to put on an amazing show for the fans and I’m excited to get to work with Anthony and Kelsea and have a great night that celebrates country music.”